If you are new to real estate wholesaling, you may be wondering, “Should I try to find real estate sellers or cash buyers first?”

 Before you look for something, you need to know what you’re looking for!

-If you are not very familiar with your target market, your marketing dollars will vanish quickly if you are just blasting letters or postcards all over the place.
+If you are not very familiar with your target market, your marketing dollars will vanish quickly if you are just blasting letters or postcards all over the place and not finding reliable real estate buyer leads.

 You will also have a much harder time knowing when a good deal hits your desk if you don’t know what your buyers are looking for.